Project

 Read what I said again. temp_tuple is not the problem, it's submit_tuple that you need to set to null.

-#14 Updated by John Lindgren almost 12 years ago
+#14 Updated by John Lindgren over 12 years ago

 William Pitcock wrote: